Rhythm Thief & the Emperor's Treasure: Gameplay

 The game's main action takes place in the Story Mode, where players follow Raphael as he investigates the mystery surrounding his father's disappearance and the resurrection of Napoleon.
 Throughout the story, players navigate various areas across Paris, conversing with non-player characters and solving puzzles to progress through the story.
 By touching various areas on the touchscreen, players can find medals, people to talk to, and hidden music scores.
 Certain areas also record sounds, which can be used to solve puzzles or construct the Master Instrument.
 Careful exploration by the player can reveal hidden rhythm games and story branches.
 Medals earned from rhythm games and found in areas can be spent in a shop to unlock additional minigames and movie clips.

-During the story, players encounter a series of rhythm games which are controlled by using the Nintendo 3DS's touch screen, face buttons or gyroscopic controls.
-Types of levels featured include swiping the stylus to match up with other dancers, tapping the touchscreen to hide behind statues, pressing buttons to fight off groups of enemies and tilting the console to dodge attacks.
+During the story, players encounter a series of rhythm games controlled by the Nintendo 3DS's touch screen, face buttons, or gyroscopic controls.
+Types of levels featured include swiping the stylus to match up with other dancers, tapping the touchscreen to hide behind statues, pressing buttons to fight off groups of enemies, and tilting the console to dodge attacks.
 The game also features tributes to past Sega rhythm games such as Space Channel 5 and Samba de Amigo.
 Additional medals can be earned depending on the rank players receive.
-The game also features wireless multiplayer for up to two players to compete for the highest score and Streetpass functionality where players can challenge others to beat a high score.
+The game also features wireless multiplayer for up to two players to compete for the highest score and StreetPass functionality where players can challenge others to beat a high score.

 Development

 Rhythm Thief & the Emperor's Treasure was announced by Sega on August 30, 2011.
 In the Japanese version, the opening theme is "Clair de Lune" (クレアデルネ, Kurea de Rune) by Miwa while the ending theme is "Story" by Ai.
 In the Western version, due to licensing issues, the ending theme is "Je te dis au revoir" (I say goodbye) by Kahimi Karie.
 The soundtrack was released on February 15, 2012.
-In June 2012, the game's director, Shun Nakamura, stated that he was interested in making a sequel for the Nintendo 3DS or Wii U.
+Also for the Western release, the sounds of gunshots in cutscenes are muted out to retain the lower "E10+" rating.
+In June 2012, the game's director, Shun Nakamura, stated that he was interested in making a sequel for the Nintendo 3DS or Wii U. Neither never materialized for these respective ports.

 A spin-off of the game, titled Rhythm Kaitou R Premium Live, was released in Japan on October 30, 2013, for the iPhone and iPad.
 It adds new social elements and music not present in the original 3DS version.
 An English version of Premium Live was planned for release in early 2014 under the title Rhythm Thief & the Paris Caper.
 Whilst initially planned as a free app with additional paid content, the game was released on January 9, 2014, as a priced title.
 On January 10, 2014, the game was pulled from the App Store due to bugs, although it returned shortly after.